sopelj/hass-ember-mug-component/README.md

 ![Device View](./examples/device_example.png)

-Custom integration for the Ember Mug in Home Assistant.
+A custom integration for the Ember Mug for Home Assistant.
-It should work with the Ember Mug 1 & 2, but I have not tested with the thermos.
+It should work with both the Ember Mug 1 & 2, but I have not tested with the thermos.
 Please let me know if you have another one and are willing to help test it.

-The protocol is not public, so there is quite a bit of guesswork involved.
-[@orlopau](https://github.com/orlopau) did a great job documenting some [UUIDs here](https://github.com/orlopau/ember-mug) And had to attempt to extract the rest of them.
-The rest I had to do some testing and reverse engineering.

 The actual Mug logic has been moved to [an external library](https://github.com/sopelj/python-ember-mug) as per the guidelines in Home Assistant.
 So if you have issues with the mug's internals and not the integration with home assistant please [raise issues there](https://github.com/sopelj/python-ember-mug/issues) :)